 Points Awarded: Points members will receive 20 points once their car is teched in and they have run first round (the purchase of a tech card without the car present to receive the 20 attendance points is prohibited).
-Thereafter, each round won will grant 10 additional points and a bonus of 3 points for class win, 2 points for class runner up, and 1 point for class semi final.
+Thereafter, each round won will grant 10 additional points, and a bonus of 3 points for class win, 2 points for class runner-up and 1 point for class semi final.
 In a 6 round race, for example, 1st round losers receive 20 points, 2nd round losers 30 points, 3rd round losers 40 points, 4th round losers 50 points, 5th round losers 61 points, runner-up 72 points and winner 83 points.
 In the event of breakage prior to first round, you can receive a credit (no points will be earned).
 You may also waive the credit and receive 20 points.
 If you cannot run and wish to receive the 20 breakage points, you must notify Race Control before the tower closes that night.
-Buy Back cars/bikes will continue to earn points the same as non Buy Back, every round won earns points.
+Buy Backs will continue to earn points the same as non Buy Back, every round won earns points.
 Jr. Dragster drivers having to move up in class because of age will carry there points with them into the New Year.

 If you have any questions or comments about racesgmp.com, please direct them to our webmaster.